Tamam Al-Akhal: Career and Life

-Her art appeared on more than a dozen covers of Palestinian Affairs, a magazine published by the Palestine Liberation Organization (PLO).
+Her art has appeared on more than a dozen covers of Palestinian Affairs, a magazine published by the Palestine Liberation Organization (PLO).
 She was also head of the PLO's Arts and Heritage section.
 With her husband, she painted a series of large murals known as "Palestine: The Exodus and the Odyssey."
+After the closure of the Jerusalem branch of the PLO in 1966, Al-Akhal and Shammout moved back to Beirut.

-It is generally known that an artist must articulate the true essence and spirit of the era in which he lives, regardless of what the subject is about.
+"It is generally known that an artist must articulate the true essence and spirit of the era in which he lives, regardless of what the subject is about.
 Art will never be the art of the past or the present, but art for all time, and in order to be immortal, it must be original and true to the facts."